 Kidney stones affect approximately 10 percent of Americans over the course of their lives.
 Here in the Colorado Springs region, with the high altitude and dry environment, kidney stones are even more common due to the high risk of dehydration.
 Fortunately, there are a number of easy dietary modifications that aid in the prevention of kidney stones.
 The National Kidney and Urologic Diseases Information Clearinghouse has information on kidney stone prevention.

 We would be happy to assist you in your diagnosis, treatment and prevention of further kidney stones.
 Please call to schedule a consultation with any one of our physicians.
-Schedule a consultation today to learn about our services for kidney stone treatment in Colorado Springs.
+Schedule a consultation today to learn about our services for kidney stone treatment in Colorado Springs, Colorado:

 Kidney Stone Treatment Details